About Functional Dyspepsia

 What is FD?

-FD (recurring indigestion)† is a relatively common and often frustrating condition.
-About one in six Americans have Functional Dyspepsia.1 FD is an under-diagnosed2 and under-managed condition.
+FD (recurring indigestion†) is typically meal-triggered and is a relatively common and often frustrating condition.
+About one in six Americans have Functional Dyspepsia1-3.
+FD is often described as non-ulcer dyspepsia.
+FD is an under-diagnosed4 and under-managed condition.
 FD is a disorder of sensation and movement in the organs of the upper digestive tract where the normal downward pumping and squeezing is altered.
-The digestion and absorption of food nutrients can be affected.
+The intake and uptake (i.e. digestion and absorption) of food nutrients, can be affected.

 What Causes FD?

-In the absence of known organic cause, it is thought that FD is associated with the disruption in the lining of the gut (gut mucosal barrier) and reversible, localized, low-grade immune activation, which results in the impaired ability to digest and absorb food nutrients.3,4,5 Common triggers are food,6 stress,7 and environment.8 If FD is suspected, consult with a physician about confirming FD and then developing a program to manage it.
+In the absence of a known organic cause, it is thought that FD is associated with the disruption in the lining of the gut (gut mucosal barrier) and reversible, localized, often temporary, low-grade immune activation, which can result in the impaired ability to digest and absorb food nutrients5-7.
+Common triggers are food8, stress9, and the environment10.
+Food sensitivities, in particular, are commonly associated with FD8.
+If FD is suspected, consult with a physician about confirming FD and then developing a program to manage it.

 What Are The Symptoms of FD?

-In addition to impacting the digestion and absorption of food nutrients, the symptoms of FD are in the upper belly and include, at varying times, some or all of the following†:
+In addition to impacting the intake and uptake (i.e. the digestion and absorption) of food nutrients, the symptoms of FD are in the upper belly and include, at varying times, and at varying intensities, some or all of the following†:

 - Difficulty finishing a meal